 Eyelid Lift – Blepharoplasty

-Our eyes serve crucial functions as sensory organs and for communication with others.
-Their appearance is extremely important and often a key physical attribute.
+Our eyes serve crucial functions for vision and for communication with others.
+Their appearance is extremely important and a key physical attribute of the aesthetics of the face as well as in displaying emotion.
 The skin and shape of the eyelids also gives an indication of a person’s age.
-Eyelids may start to droop and sag as the supporting tissues deteriorate, and this may be caused by several factors such as natural aging, sun damage, smoking, and obesity.
+Eyelids may start to droop and sag as the supporting tissues become attenuated, and this may be caused by several factors such as natural aging, sun damage, smoking, and obesity.
 The area around the eyes is often one of the first to exhibit signs of deterioration, as the skin of the eyelid is extremely thin and any changes are quickly evident.
 Eyelids that droop or bulge can cause people to appear much older or fatigued than they actually are.

-Blepharoplasty, also known as eyelid surgery or eye lift, is a surgical procedure that improves the appearance of the upper and lower eyelids by tightening muscles and tissue or removing excess fat and skin.
+Blepharoplasty, also known as eyelid surgery or eyelid lift, is a surgical procedure that improves the appearance of the upper and lower eyelids by tightening soft tissues or removing excess skin, muscle, and fat from around the eyes.
 This procedure can be beneficial to both men and women alike and results in a younger, more refreshed look and rejuvenating a person’s appearance.

-Blepharoplasty is now the most popular facial plastic surgery procedure after rhinoplasty.
-The popularity of this procedure reflects the importance of the eyes in perfecting overall appearance.
+Blepharoplasty is now the most popular facial plastic surgery procedure after plastic surgery of the nose, called rhinoplasty.
+The popularity of this procedure reflects the importance of the eyes in optimizing overall facial appearance.
 In fact, two-thirds of adults consider the eyes to be the defining feature of the face.
 If you are unhappy with the appearance of your eyes, you may want to consider blepharoplasty to improve your look and boost your confidence through a safe procedure with minimal downtime.

 Candidates for Blepharoplasty